sjohner/azurebootcamp.ch/content/sessions/index.md

 2. Platform Engineering with Terraform and Azure Devops,
 3. Platform Engineering with Crossplane,
 4. Port - Internal developer portal.
-🙂 [ARINDAM MITRA](https://www.linkedin.com/in/arindam-mitra-28981095/) ⚡️ Cloud Services Lead @ Axpo Group
+🙂 [ARINDAM MITRA](https://www.linkedin.com/in/arindam-mitra-28981095/) ⚡️ Microsoft Azure Infra-As-Code MVP

 ### <a name="sogl"></a> ⭐️ From Copilot to Autopilot – How AI Coding Tools Are Transforming the Developer Role
 AI-powered coding tools like GitHub Copilot, Cursor, bolt.new, and v0 are rapidly changing software development.
 They write code, suggest optimizations, and automate entire workflows – but what does this mean for us as developers?